Dr. Patricia L. Rogers, Provost/Vice President for Academic Affairs

 Transfers of Graduate Credits

 The Graduate Council sets the general standard for the transfer of credit.
-A limited number of graduate course credits acquired at another accredited college or university may be included as part of a student’s program of study, with approval of the student’s advisor, the department chairperson/program director, and the Dean for School of the Graduate Studies.
+A limited number of graduate course credits acquired at another accredited college or university may be included as part of a student’s program of study, with approval of the student’s advisor, the department chairperson/program director, and the director of the Graduate Studies.
 If credit is transferred, only the credit is transferred, not the grade.
-Transfer credits will be accepted only after they have been approved as part of the student’s degree program on the Application for Admission to Candidacy Form or Program Plan.
+Transfer credits will be accepted only after they have been approved as part of the student’s degree program on the Application for Admission to Candidacy Form.

 Approval of credit is granted by the graduate program based on the specific program requirements described in the Graduate Catalog, as well as (1) the number of credits requested, (2) the appropriateness of credit for inclusion in the degree program, and (3) the currency of the credit.
 These criteria are described below.
 Any exceptions must be approved by the student’s advisor and the Graduate Council.
-One (1) official copy of all transcripts must be sent to the School of Graduate Studies, Somsen 210C, Winona State University, PO Box 5838, Winona, MN 55987.
+One (1) official copy of all transcripts must be sent to the Graduate Office, Somsen 210c, Winona State University, PO Box 5838, Winona, MN 55987.

 Number of credits: Master’s, Specialist, and Doctoral degree students are allowed up to ten (10) semester graduate credits of A, B, or Pass grades if earned from regionally accredited graduate institutions and recorded as a graduate course on the official transcript.
 If graduate credits are being transferred from other Minnesota State Universities (Bemidji, Mankato, Metropolitan, Moorhead, St. Cloud, and Southwest) and/or the University of Minnesota, WSU may accept up to 16 semester hours.
 Subject to university approval, consortium/cooperative agreements for special degree programs may develop transfer credit regulations that apply only to students in those programs.